-Issued on 08.12.2021 using data to the end of November

-The groundwater levels are predicted to be predominantly normal in the Chalk sites at Rockley, Washpit Farm and Little Bucket Farm over the next 12 months.
-At Dalton Holme, normal to below normal levels are predicted in the next 9 months, then normal levels are likely to prevail between 9-12 months.
-In the Permo-Triassic sandstone at Skirwith levels are predicted to remain above normal to notably high throughout the 12-month period.
+Outlook based on modelled groundwater from historical climate Period: February 2022 - January 2022 Issued on 07.02.2022 using data to the end of January The groundwater levels are predicted to be predominantly normal in the Chalk sites at Rockley, Washpit Farm and Little Bucket Farm over the next 12 months.
+At Dalton Holme, normal to below normal levels are predicted in the next 7 months, then normal levels are likely to prevail between 7-12 months.
+In the Permo-Triassic sandstone at Skirwith levels are predicted to remain above normal to above normal throughout the 12-month period.

 This outlook is based on monthly ensembles of historical sequences of observed climate (rainfall and potential evpotranspiration) that form input to hydrological models.
 The outputs are probabilistic simulations of the average groundwater level over the forecast horizon (3 to 12 months ahead), at each location.
 The graphs show variation over time of the number of simulated groundwater levels in each monthly ensemble, that fall within each the seven categories: exceptionally low, notably low, below normal, normal, above normal, notably high and exceptionally high.
 The monthly variations can be compared to the long-term average distribution of levels, which are shown as columns on the left and right of each graph.
 This outlook is based entirely on historical sequences and therefore does not contain any knowledge of the state of the atmosphere and ocean.
 It is hence possible that some of the historical sequences used might be inconsistent with current large-scale atmospheric conditions and would therefore be unlikely to occur in the next few months.